Arthur Jepson: Football career

-In football Jepson was a goalkeeper, after leaving Newark Town he played for Mansfield Town and then Grantham Town.
-In June 1938 he joined Port Vale and made his Third Division South debut in a 1–0 defeat at Clapton Orient on 8 September.
-He proved to be a more competent keeper than George Heppell and was an ever-present at The Old Recreation Ground during the rest of the 1938–39 season despite problems with injury and gaining permission to play from Nottinghamshire County Cricket Club.
+In football, Jepson was a goalkeeper; after leaving Newark Town, he played for Mansfield Town and then Grantham Town.
+In June 1938, he joined Port Vale and made his Third Division South debut in a 1–0 defeat at Clapton Orient on 8 September.
+He proved to be a more competent keeper than George Heppell.
+He was an ever-present at the Old Recreation Ground during the rest of the 1938–39 season despite problems with injury and gaining permission to play from Nottinghamshire County Cricket Club.
 Also a regular during the 1939–40 campaign, during the war he guested for Nottingham Forest, Watford, Notts County and Swansea Town.
-After his demobbing from the forces in October 1945 he was one of six pre-war Port Vale players who returned to Burslem, regaining his place in the side.
+After his demobbing from the forces in October 1945, he was one of six pre-war Port Vale players who returned to Burslem, regaining his place in the side.

-After suffering a serious spinal injury in February 1946 he missed the rest of the season.
-He also missed the start of the 1946–47 season, this time due to his cricketing commitments.
+After suffering a serious spinal injury in February 1946, he missed the rest of the season.
+This time, he also missed the start of the 1946–47 season due to his cricketing commitments.
 In September 1946, having played 92 games for the Vale over all competitions, he was sold to local rivals Stoke City for a £3,750 fee, as Vale manager Billy Frith believed Heppell to be a superior goalkeeper.
 Stoke manager Bob McGrory used Jepson in 31 games in 1946–47, ahead of rivals Dennis Herod and Emmanuel Foster, as the "Potters" recorded a fourth-place finish in the First Division – a club record finish that still stands.
-However Jepson made just one appearance in 1947–48, with Herod being the preferred stopper.
+However, Jepson made just one appearance in 1947–48, with Herod being the preferred stopper.

-After two seasons at the Victoria Ground, he moved on to newly promoted Second Division side Lincoln City in 1948.
+After two seasons at the Victoria Ground, he moved on to newly-promoted Second Division side Lincoln City in 1948.
 He kept goal for Bill Anderson's side in 58 league games, as the "Imps" were relegated in last place in 1948–49, only missing out on promotion out of the Third Division North by four points in 1949–50.
-Leaving Sincil Bank in 1950 he later played for non-league sides Northwich Victoria and Gloucester City before becoming the first manager of Long Eaton United in June 1956, before he departed in March 1957 after 15 wins in 29 games.
+Leaving Sincil Bank in 1950, he later played for non-League sides Northwich Victoria and Gloucester City before becoming the first manager of Long Eaton United in June 1956, before he departed in March 1957 after 15 wins in 29 games.
 He later managed Hinckley Town and Hinckley Athletic and scout for Coventry City and Middlesbrough.

 Personal life

-Jepson had one son and one daughter, and in later life he helped his son (a golf professional), manage a sports equipment shop near the family home at Kirkby-in-Ashfield.
+Jepson had one son and one daughter, and in later life, he helped his son (a golf professional) manage a sports equipment shop near the family home at Kirkby-in-Ashfield.